Großschirma

-Großschirma is a town in the district of Mittelsachsen, in Saxony, Germany.
+Großschirma ([ˈɡʁoːsˌʃɪʁma], lit.
+'Big Schirma', in contrast to "Little Schirma") is a town in the district of Mittelsachsen, in Saxony, Germany.
 It is situated 7 km northwest of Freiberg.
 It was formed from the administrative union of the municipality of Großschirma and the town of Siebenlehn, including their districts, on 1 September 2003.

 History

 The eponymous village Großschirma was founded in the middle of the 12th century.
 Claims by local historians that it was already founded in 956 could not be proved.
 Until the Protestant Reformation Großschirma belonged to Altzella Abbey.
 In 1555, prince-elector Augustus sold Großschirma and 14 other villages that were part of the estate of the dissolved abbey to his councillor Ulrich von Mordeisen.
 Rudolph Mordeisen, one of the sons of the latter, sold Großschirma and at least nine more villages in the property of his family to prince-elector Christian.

 Großschirma benefited from the growth of mining in the Freiberg Mining Field.
 The state-owned mine Churprinz Friedrich August Erbstolln (short: Churprinz) on the west bank of the river Freiberger Mulde was one of the most profitable mines in the field.
 The ore extracted there was conveyed to the smelters in Halsbrücke on an artificial waterway, the Churprinzer Bergwerkskanal.

 In 2003, the hitherto separate town Siebenlehn offered to join the municipality of Großschirma due to financial difficulties.
 The two municipalities merged on 1 September 2003, whereby the town privileges of Siebenlehn were transferred to the joint municipality.
 This was the first case of a town being incorporated into a rural municipality in Saxony.